StatesCasinos Editorial Team Reviewed by StatesCasinos Editorial Team · Updated

 Alabama permits pari-mutuel wagering on greyhound and horse racing under licenses issued by county-level pari-mutuel commissions.
 The legacy greyhound tracks include:

 Live greyhound racing has largely ended at most Alabama tracks.
-The facilities continue to host simulcast wagering on out-of-state racing — but none of them currently operate full casino floors.
+The facilities continue to host simulcast wagering on out-of-state racing, but none currently operates a full casino floor.

 Closest Full-Service Casinos to Alabama